 The bridge probably started at a point where the river now flows, about 25 metres upstream of today’s crossing, and finished near the end of Kelland Cottages on what is now the raised road to the new bridges

 For much of its history, the bridge had little traffic.
 Goods to the village travelled by waterway or by packhorse through the northern part of the parish.
 The bridge would only have been used by those travelling towards Zeal Monochorum or Nymet Rowland on foot or horseback.
 This changed in 1830 when the new turnpike road was constructed through the Taw Valley.
 For the next 24 years (1830-1854) the narrow bridge became Lapford’s link to all major towns.
 The slope down from the turnpike, followed by a sharp turn onto the bridge, made the bridge quite unsuitable for the kind of vehicles wanting to use it.

 The new bridges of 1854 were welcome but, with change, came the loss of an ancient crossing and the probable site of the original “lap-ford” — the name may refer to a clapper bridge next to a ford (Lappa=stone), or the steep hill up from a ford (Eslapa=slope).

 The village lost its one-time raison d’être … and gained two ugly bridges!
 But, with the changes, came road, rail and telegraph connections.
-The village emerged from its past insularity into a rapidly changing world.
+The village emerged from insularity and self-sufficiency into a rapidly changing and interconnected world.